 I am currently working on a mystery series, The Court Reporter Always Gets the Last Word.
-I intend it to be a humorous cozy while at the same time giving the reader a glimpse into the life of a court reporter.
+It is a humorous cozy while at the same time giving the reader a glimpse into the life of a court reporter.
 It’s a fascinating career, and I’m looking forward to sharing it.
-My as-yet-unnamed, middle-aged protagonist will live in my family’s first home in Santa Monica.
-My brother died in Vietnam; however, I hope to have a character based on what I think he might have been like today.
-My court reporter will have a daughter, who’s a professor at a university.
-There will be a cast of wacky characters, including a professional escort, a wise-cracking assistant, two very vocal Siamese cats, and maybe a slightly ditzy mother.
+The year is 1996.
+My protagonist Addie, a middle-aged court reporter, lives in her family’s first home in Santa Monica.
+My brother died in Vietnam; however, I brought him back as Addie’s brother, who is now a famous attorney.
+Addie’s father is a world-renowned consultant on helicopters and fixed-wing aircraft.
+There is a cast of wacky characters, including a professional escort, a wise-cracking assistant, and two very vocal Siamese cats named Law and Order.
 Whoever joins the romp, a great time will be had by all.

 Please leave comments, thoughts, feedback under Contact Pam.
 I love hearing from you all!
 Happy reading!